 Our Leadership Team

-Barleh "Jessica" Johnson is the Regional Director for the Community Purchasing Alliance.
-Jessica brings 13 years of management, sales, and contracting experience working in the for-profit, non-profit and government sectors.
+Barleh "Jessica" Johnson brings 13 years of management, sales, and contracting experience working in the for-profit, non-profit and government sectors.
 Most recently Jessica led a team at Education Data Systems, Inc. where she assisted with the procurement of $2 million in annual contracts.
 She also managed and oversaw the daily operations of the TANF program that enrolled over 1,500 program participants each year.
-Jessica's focus at CPA will be on growing our membership in the MD-DC-VA metro region and building new programs to meet the needs of new members.
+Jessica's focus at CPA is growing our membership in the MD-DC-VA metro region and building new programs to meet the needs of members.
 Jessica holds a bachelors degree in Political Science and International Studies from Elmira College in NY and Masters in Social Work from the University of Pennsylvania.

 Outreach & Membership

-Laura joins the CPA team after recently opening the Durham Co-op Market as their Marketing Manager.
+Laura manages CPA's janitorial, security, and landscaping programs.
+She also leads outreach and peer learning amongst our charter school members.
+Laura joined the CPA team after opening the Durham Co-op Market as their Marketing Manager.
 From 2012 to 2014, she served at the Marketing and Events Manger at Fullsteam Brewery.
 Prior to that, she lived in DC and was a manager at Georgetown Cupcake as well as serving two years as an Art Teacher for several DC public charter schools.
 She was attracted to teaching after graduating from Duke University in 2007 and worked in the Dominican Republic for a year as a Teacher in a bilingual school.

-Lauren is the Operations Manager of the Community Purchasing Alliance.
+Lauren manages CPA's energy, copier, and waste hauling programs.
+She also loves telling CPA members stories through photography and video.
+(You can follow her work on YouTube here).
 Prior to joining the CPA team, Lauren worked for Duke University where she focused on continuing education programs for religious leaders and alumni of Duke Divinity School.
 She holds a bachelor’s degree in Philosophy and Religion from Truman State University and a master’s degree from Duke Divinity School in Theological Studies.

-Felipe leads the cooperative efforts of the 140 participating educational, religious, and community institutions in the greater Washington DC metropolitan region.
+Felipe leads the cooperative efforts of CPA's 160+ participating educational, religious, and community institutions.
+He focuses on building the capacity of the organization and developing new programs in group purchasing, strategic sourcing, and peer learning.
 Prior to CPA, Felipe directed a multi-family energy efficiency initiative at Stewards of Affordable Housing for the Future (SAHF).
 From 2010 to 2012, Felipe worked as the Lead Organizer for Energy and Partnerships at Groundswell.
 During this time he collaborated with the DC Sustainable Energy Utility and partnered with IAF to design and organize an innovative community energy program that mobilized $5 million in clean energy.
-Felipe developed his expertise in energy markets as an associate on the Climate Change and Clean Energy Team at IHS Energy (formerly Cambridge Energy Research Associates).
+Felipe developed his expertise in energy markets as a researcher and consultant on the Climate Change and Clean Energy Team at IHS Markit (formerly Cambridge Energy Research Associates).
 Felipe holds a bachelor’s degree in Energy Studies and Economics from the University of Notre Dame.